balderdashy/sails-docs/reference/blueprint-api/Replace.md

 **Clients subscribed to the child records receive additional notifications:**

-Assuming `involvedInPurchases` had a `via`, then either `updated` or `addedTo` notifications would also be sent to any clients who were [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to any of the purchases we just linked.
+Assuming `involvedInPurchases` had a `via`, then either `updated` or `addedTo`/`removedFrom` notifications would also be sent to clients who were [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to any of the purchases we just linked or unlinked.

-> If the `via`-linked attribute on the other side (Purchase) is [also plural](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) (e.g. `cashiers`), then another `addedTo` notification will be sent.
+> If the `via`-linked attribute on the other side (Purchase) is [also plural](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) (e.g. `cashiers`), then an `addedTo` or `removedFrom` notification will be sent.
 Otherwise, if the `via` [points at a singular attribute](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) (e.g. `cashier`) then the [`updated` notification](http://sailsjs.com/documentation/reference/blueprint-api/update#?socket-notifications) will be sent.

+**Finally, a third kind of notification might be sent:**

+If replacing Dolly's collection of Purchases would "steal" them from other employees' `involvedInPurchases`, then any clients subscribed to those other, stolen-from employee records (e.g. Motoki, employee #12 and Timothy, employee #4) would receive `removedFrom` notifications.
+(See [**Blueprints > remove from**](http://sailsjs.com/documentation/reference/blueprint-api/remove-from#?socket-notifications)).

 ### Notes

 > + Remember, this blueprint replaces the _entire_ set of associated records for the given attribute.
-To add or remove a single associated record from the collection, leaving the rest of the collection unchanged, use the [&ldquo;add&rdquo;](http://sailsjs.com/documentation/reference/blueprint-api/add-to) or [&ldquo;remove&rdquo;](http://sailsjs.com/documentation/reference/blueprint-api/remove-from) actions.
+To add or remove a single associated record from the collection, leaving the rest of the collection unchanged, use the "add" or "remove" blueprint actions.
+(See [**Blueprints > add to**](http://sailsjs.com/documentation/reference/blueprint-api/add-to) and [**Blueprints > remove from**](http://sailsjs.com/documentation/reference/blueprint-api/remove-from)).

 <docmeta name="displayName" value="replace">